delficomerso/southamerican-qualifiers/README.md

 This repository is a fork of:
 https://github.com/porti206/southamerican-qualifiers

-This project was developed collaboratively as part of a university assignment.
+This project was developed collaboratively as part of a university assignment for the course **Investigación Operativa**, during the **second semester of 2023**.

 # Programming the South American Qualifiers for the FIFA 2018 World Cup using Integer Programming